Former DATCP secretary running for state Senate

-LA CROSSE, Wis. — Former Wisconsin agriculture Secretary Brad Pfaff has decided to run for state Senate five months after Republicans ousted him Gov. Tony Evers' cabinet.
+LA CROSSE — Former Wisconsin agriculture Secretary Brad Pfaff has decided to run for state Senate five months after Republicans ousted him Gov. Tony Evers' cabinet.

 Pfaff announced Monday that he'll run against Republican Dan Kapanke for an open seat in western Wisconsin's 32nd Senate District.
 Incumbent Democrat Jennifer Shilling announced this month that she won't seek re-election.